-French terry is made in lots of different weights, fiber blends, and stretch percentages.
-It is a really great fabric to sew with and wear.
+French terry is a great fabric to sew and wear, and it comes in lots of weights and fibers.
 Learn how to sew French terry fabric and how to care for it.

 One of my favorite fabrics to sew and wear is French terry.
 When I first heard about it years ago I thought everyone was talking about fabric used for towels.
 Now that I know more and have used lots of different kinds, I can teach you tips to sew French terry!

 French terry is a knit fabric and not a woven fabric.
 The front of the fabric is a single knit jersey.
 The back of the has lots of loops across the whole fabric.
 The loops are really good at holding the warm air next to your skin keeping you warm.

 French terry is a great fabric for Fall, Winter, and Spring.
 The stretch makes it comfortable to wear and the loops along the back keep you warm.